rchapman2000/ont-influenza-typing/README.md

 # Nextflow ONT Influenza Typing Pipeline
 A nextflow pipeline built to type influenza sequencing data.
 The pipeline was inspired by the [INSaFLU Database](https://insaflu.insa.pt/) and the [wf-flu pipeline](https://github.com/epi2me-labs/wf-flu) from EPI2ME Labs.
 Both of these tools require a connection to the internet, which is not possible in many cases.
 Thus, this pipeline is a quick alternative that can be run locally.

+The pipeline requires, as input, a directory containing either **FASTQ reads** produced by ONT or previously assembled **FASTA sequences**.

+If FASTQ files are provided, the pipeline performs a reference based assembly workflow.
 The pipeline processes/filters reads, aligns reads to the INSaFLU database using [Minimap2](https://github.com/lh3/minimap2), and selects the gene variants with the highest number of reads to assemble to (you can also set the pipeline to assemble to any gene variant above a certain read threshold - See **Additional Options**).
 Then, it performs a **reference-based** assembly to these sequences using Minimap2 for alignment, [Medaka](https://github.com/nanoporetech/medaka) and [Longshot](https://github.com/pjedge/longshot) for variant calling, and [BCFTools](https://samtools.github.io/bcftools/) and [BEDTools](https://github.com/arq5x/bedtools2) to generate consensus sequences.
 Finally, the assembled sequences are typed by aligning them against the INSaFLU typing database using [Abricate](https://github.com/tseemann/abricate).

+If FASTA files are provided, the pipeline simply types them by aligning against the INSaFLU database using Abricate (as mentioned above).
 ## Installation

 To install the pipeline, enter the following commands: